QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     b_params, t_params)
 ```

-Note that Greece had another significant drop in GDP growth around 2010-2011 during the peak of the Greek debt crisis.
+Note that Greece had another significant drop in GDP growth rate around 2010-2011 due to the peak of the Greek debt crisis.

-From the series above, we can see similar cyclical patterns across different countries, and major recessions mostly overlap among them.
+From the series above, we can see similar cyclical patterns across different countries and major recessions mostly overlap among them.

 However, countries such as Argentina have more volatile cycles compared to the economies mentioned above